WordPress/gutenberg/docs/coding-guidelines.md

 #### WordPress Dependencies

 To encourage reusability between features, our JavaScript is split into domain-specific modules which [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) one or more functions or objects.
-In the Gutenberg project, we've distinguished these modules under top-level directories `blocks`, `components`, `editor`, `element`, and `i18n`.
+In the Gutenberg project, we've distinguished these modules under top-level directories `blocks`, `components`, `editor`, `element`, `data` and `i18n`.
 These each serve an independent purpose, and often code is shared between them.
 For example, in order to localize its text, editor code will need to include functions from the `i18n` module.

 Example: